Ant-Brain/EfficientWord-Net/README.md

 ## Python Version Requirements

 This Library works between python versions:
-    3.6 to 3.9
+    `3.6 to 3.9`
 <br>

 ## Dependencies Installation
-Before running the pip installation command for the library, few dependencies need to be installed manually
+Before running the pip installation command for the library, few dependencies need to be installed manually.

 * [PyAudio (depends on PortAudio)](https://abhgog.gitbooks.io/pyaudio-manual/content/installation.html)
 * [Tflite (tensorflow lightweight binaries)](https://www.tensorflow.org/lite/guide/python#install_tensorflow_lite_for_python)
-* [Librosa (Binaries might not be available for certain systems)](https://github.com/librosa/librosa) Mac OS M* and Raspberry Pi users might have to compile these dependecies
+* [Librosa (Binaries might not be available for certain systems)](https://github.com/librosa/librosa) Mac OS M* and Raspberry Pi users might have to compile these dependecies.

-***tflite*** package cannot be listed in requirements.txt hence will be automatically installed when the package is initialized in the system
+***tflite*** package cannot be listed in requirements.txt hence will be automatically installed when the package is initialized in the system.

-***librosa*** package is not required for inference only cases , however when generate_reference is called , will be automatically installed
+***librosa*** package is not required for inference only cases , however when generate_reference is called , will be automatically installed.

 <br>